Cyclone Ivy: Preparations and impact

 Heavy damage occurred in the capital city of Port Vila, where flooding washed out small bridges.
 Strong waves wrecked the main port there and also capsized two boats.
 High winds downed trees and blocked roads across the capital, with 70% of the nation's roads affected.
 Several people were injured due to flying debris, and one person was severely injured due to the storm.
 The high winds affected 80% of the nation's food crops, including the loss of much of the mango and banana crops as well as the ruination of about 75% of the coconut and cocoa crops.
 The latter loss was significant due to its status as a cash crop.
 The cyclone damaged 90% of the water facilities across the archipelago.
 It also damaged about 60% of the health centers, as well as 112 schools, some of which were completely destroyed.
 Monetary damage was estimated at VT427.6 million (2004 VUV, $3.8 million 2004 USD).
 Due to advance warning, there were only two deaths in Vanuatu, including one when a landslide killed a woman on Malakula island.

 In addition to affecting Vanuatu, Ivy produced heavy rainfall in Tikopia and Anuta, two small islands in the southeastern Solomon Islands.
 Later, intense rainbands spread across the Loyalty Islands in New Caledonia.
-Along the Bay of Plenty in New Zealand, the extratropical remnants of Ivy produced high waves that killed two people in Whakatane.
+Along the Bay of Plenty in New Zealand, the extratropical remnants of Ivy produced high waves that killed two people in Whakatāne.
 The storm produced a 1 in 10 year storm surge as it passed the country that peaked at 1.04 m at Omaio.
 The surge, in combination with waves, reached about 5 m at Papamoa, based on the position of debris on the beach.
 Wind gusts reached 79.7 km/h at the Whakatane Airport, and the combination of winds and waves produced beach erosion along the coast.